foresterre/cargo-msrv/book/src/commands/find.md

 **`--bisect`**

-Use a binary search to find the MSRV instead of a linear search
+Use a binary search to find the MSRV.
+This is usually faster than using a linear search.
+The binary search strategy is the default since `cargo-msrv v0.14.0`.

+**`--linear`**

+Use a linear search to find the MSRV, by checking toolchains from latest to earliest.
+The linear search strategy was the default prior to `cargo-msrv v0.14.0`.

 **`-h, --help`**